-Cash flow used by operating activities totaled \$171,063 during the third quarter and the Company reported a loss from operations of \$182,426 for the same period, compared with a loss from operations of \$158,081 for the same quarter a year earlier.
-The larger loss is mostly the result of an increase in patent expense which offset decreases in expenses in other areas compared with the same quarter last year.
+Cash flow used by operating activities totaled \$142,188 during the first quarter and the Company reported a loss from operations of \$235,369 for the same period, compared with a loss from operations of \$165,883 for the same quarter a year earlier.
+The larger loss is mostly the result of an increase in drug development expenses related to AB569 as the Company prepares to sponsor the first in human trials for the new drug in the area of treating drug resistant bacterial lung infections.